harveyt/harveyt.github.io/_posts/2014-12-31-setting-up-a-free-blog.markdown

 Personalize The Default Blog
 ----------------------------

-Currently the default created by `octopress new` is generic and not personalized to you.
+Currently the default blog created by `octopress new` is generic and not personalized with your information.
+We should certainly fix this now everything seems to be working.

 * Fix global configuration.
 Edit `_config.yml` and change:
   * title - your website title
   * email - your email
-  * description - description included in all pages of who you are
+  * description - short description (of you and/or your blog) included by default at the bottom of all pages and posts.
   * url - your page URL (eg. `http://NAME.github.io/` or your custom domain.
-  * twitter_username - your twitter account name if you have one
+  * twitter_username - your twitter account name if you have one.
   * github_username - your [GitHub] account name.
 * Add changes to the repository: